scanoss/decoration-services-docs/source/tools/provenance.rst

 In this example, we are querying the Provenance information for the scanoss.py project and getting the location of the contribuitors for the project: Argentina, Germany, South Korea and so on.

+You will also see a two different lists of provenance information: curated_locations and declared_locations.
+At SCANOSS we strive for getting the most accurate results, because of this our team of curators work on validating the veracity of the information we gather.
+However, this isn't possible for all the information we gather, the declared_locations list contains data made available by the contribuitors.

 .. note::
     For some projects with 5000 or more contribuitors you may receive a message saying "Too many contributors for: <package_url>", that is intentional and related to GitHub's API limit for querying this information.